BenBoonya/android-pet-carer/README.md

 process.
 <https://www.researchgate.net/publication/280246223_Diseases_in_pet_guinea_pigs_a_retrospective_study_in_1000_animals>
-2. Mentorship to efficiently train the model to recognize problems or symptoms of the image of specific are of pets.
+2. Mentorship to efficiently train the model to recognize problems or symptoms of the image of specific area of pets.
 3. Reach more audiences to gain more feedback from the real user for improving the application.